Hornbill-Docs/esp-config/esp-config/security/keysafe.md

 * Update authentication credentials in a single location when password changes occur.

 ## Credential Types
-Hornbill KeySafe supports a number of credentials types.
-External services and cloud applications that Hornbill integrates with are listed here.
+Hornbill KeySafe supports a number of credential types.
+External services and cloud applications that Hornbill integrates with are listed under the `Type` field which is available when creating or editing a KeySafe entry.
 Also available are some generic types HTTP Basic or APIKey.

 ### Generic KeySafe Types
 To support authentication to external systems, generic authentication types are provided to allow KeySafe entries for integration outside of the provided specific Keysafe types.